Cosmic Queries– Multiverse Madness with Max Tegmark

 Excellent.

-useful people started thinking about what the ultimate building blocks of matter were and atoms and so on and people for a long time thought that was completely useless but then by thinking about that they invented quantum mechanics which gave us the whole computer technology which lets us have this podcast now and so on and
+People started thinking about what the ultimate building blocks of matter were and atoms and so on.
+And people for a long time thought that was completely useless.

-that's uh so and that's another example actually of exactly this this same question the quantum parallel universes of course we can't visit them either but quantum mechanics predicts so much else that we can test.
+The quantum parallel universes, of course, we can't visit them either.
+But quantum mechanics predicts so much else that we can test.

-And it turned out to be very, very difficult to come up with a theory of physics that predicts only the
+And it's turned out to be very, very difficult to come up with a theory of physics that predicts only the

 So, Max, with respect to what you just said, are there things that we are able to observe or at least able to observe the forces thereof that remain a mystery that may in some way be attached to the multiverse theory?